 Can you bring your dog with you to Iceland?So what about dogs in Iceland?
 With more and more people working from home, owning a dog gets them out for regular walks in the fresh air and for many dog owners that means taking their faithful friends with them everywhere.

 A holiday in Iceland is very much about being outdoors, walking and hiking.
 And we all know that most dogs love a good roam in the countryside.
 Pet travel within home country borders is common these days with many hotels offering dog-friendly facilities as well as lots of bars and pubs welcoming pooches.

 So, it comes as no surprise if you want to take your dog with you on a holiday in Iceland.
 Unfortunately, though, this is not possible.
 There are strict rules around importing dogs and pets in general into Iceland.
 There is no short-term solution and obtaining a pet passport for your pooch takes months.

 Relocating to Iceland with dogs or catsIf you are relocating to live in Iceland, then this is of course a very different matter.
 Depending on your circumstances, you may decide that you definitely want to bring your beloved pets with you.

-Keep in mind that air travel for pets can be very stressful.
-So before deciding to go ahead, you should consider the nature of your animal.
-Are they prone to stress, and would it be kinder for them to rehome them in your home country?
+Keep in mind that air travel for pets can be very stressful, so before deciding to proceed, you should consider the nature of your animal.
+Are they prone to stress, and would it be kinder to find them a new home in your home country?
 There is also the cost to consider and your living situation once you arrive in Iceland.
-If you still want to go ahead after giving it plenty of thought, then you need to start the process in good time.
+If you still want to go ahead after giving it plenty of thought, then you need to start the process with time to spare.

-How to obtain a pet passport for IcelandNext, we will look in detail at the process that you need to go through to obtain a pet passport for Iceland.
+How to obtain a pet passport for IcelandWe will now look at the process that you need to go through to obtain a pet passport for Iceland in detail: